 In most cases, the condition goes away naturally.
 The thick scaly covering may turn flaky and wear away after a few days.
 This happens because the sebaceous glands in the baby begin to function normally as it grows older.

-However, the condition may recur after some time.
+However, the condition keeps coming back after some time.
 If the skin becomes too scratched or swollen, it may possibly lead to a secondary bacterial infection.

 How to get rid of Cradle Cap?

 Parents normally worry how to treat Cradle Cap.
 This is because the condition looks very abnormal even though it does not cause pain or any physical discomfort to the babies.
 In mild cases, the condition needs no treatment and it disappears gradually.
 But immediate cure is necessary if there is a case of severe Cradle Cap.
 Getting rid of Cradle Cap involves careful treatment.
 Parents of affected babies may try some home remedies.
 Getting expert medical treatment would be the best idea if these Cradle Cap treatments fail to work, or if the scales are visible in other areas.